Gouravsharma20/Health-Tracker-APP/README.md

 /trainer/assign-workout	Assign workouts to a client /gym/upload-photo	Upload gym image via Cloudinary /membership/create	Create or fetch membership tiers
 📦 Seed Membership Data
-To pre-load membership tiers into MySQL:
+To pre-load membership tiers into MySQL, include sample data in your SQL seed script and mount it in Docker.
+(Sample SQL coming soon)

-sql
-Copy
-Edit

 🧠 Health Calculations Supported
-BMI (Body Mass Index)
+✅ BMI (Body Mass Index)

-BMR (Basal Metabolic Rate)
+✅ BMR (Basal Metabolic Rate)

-Macronutrient Distribution Ratio
+✅ Macronutrient Distribution Ratio (MDR)

 🧪 Testing & Dev Tools
 Swagger Docs: /docs

-Postman Collection: [Coming Soon]
+Postman Collection: Coming Soon

-Tools: Docker, Redis, GitHub Actions, Cloudinary, Android Studio (for mobile integration)
+Other Tools: Docker, Redis, GitHub Actions, Cloudinary, Android Studio (for future mobile integration)

 🙌 Contributions
-Contributions, issues and feature requests are welcome!
+Pull requests, issues, and feature suggestions are welcome!
-If you liked this project, ⭐ star it and share it.
+If you find this project helpful, don’t forget to ⭐ it and share it.

 👤 Author
 Gourav Sharma
-📫 LinkedIn
-💻 Portfolio: Coming Soon
+📫 LinkedIn | 💻 Portfolio Coming Soon

 📄 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+See the LICENSE file for details.